-Dr. Chase-Ziolek's professional experience has focused on faith and health ministries since 1991, when she served as the coordinator of geriatric health ministry at Northwestern Memorial Hospital in Chicago.
+Chase-Ziolek’s professional experience has focused on faith and health ministries since 1991, when she served as the coordinator of geriatric health ministry at Northwestern Memorial Hospital in Chicago.
 In this position, she developed an ecumenical, multiethnic network of congregations involved in health promotion.
-She has also managed several clinics and initiatives for community organizations including the Japanese American Service Committee and the Council for Jewish Elderly.
+Chase-Ziolek has also managed several clinics and work for community organizations that include the Japanese American Service Committee and the Counsel for Jewish Elderly.

-- Mary Chase-Ziolek.
-Health, Healing and Wholeness: Engaging Congregations in Ministries of Health.
-Cleveland: Pilgrim Press, 2005.
+Book: Health, Healing, and Wholeness: Engaging Congregations in Ministries of Health, 2005